 Free car parking provision is located at the Park Road North entrance.
 Entry to the Park is free and it is open all year round.

 Houghton Hall Park ‘Renaissance and Renewal’ Project

-The park has been awarded a funding bid from Heritage and Big Lottery Funds ‘Parks for People’ grant scheme.
-We are planning to use the funds to transform the park through the Renaissance and Renewal project, which aims to restore the vitality of the park by bringing together different user groups, increasing accessibility, improving facilities and celebrating the parks heritage.
-The project will also aim to halt the degradation of landscape, refresh heritage features and preserve the park for future generations.
+The park has been awarded a £2.2m grant from Heritage and Big Lottery Funds ‘Parks for People’ grant scheme to transform the park through a Renaissance and Renewal project.
+This will restore the vitality of the park through landscape enhancements, construction of a new visitor centre, installation of play equipment and increasing community involvement.
+By bringing together different user groups, increasing accessibility, improving facilities and celebrating the parks heritage, the project will preserve the park for future generations.